 The United States of America hereby respectfully moves the Court for the entry of a protective order governing the production of discovery by the parties in the above-captioned case.
 The United States and counsel for Defendant have reached an agreement as to the proposed protective order.
-Therefore, the United States is authorized to represent to the Court that Defendant does not oppose this motion or the entry of the attached protective order.
+Therefore, the United States is authorized to represent to the Court that Defendant and his new counsel, David Barry Benowitz, Esq. do not oppose this motion or the entry of the attached protective order.